ZainabFara/fwk-23-4-Auth/README.md

 - **User Authentication:** Token-based authentication using `accessToken`, `refreshToken`, and `csrfToken`.
 - **Security:** `accessToken` stored in `httpOnly` cookies with CSRF protection.
-- **Monitoring:** Integrated Prometheus metrics to track user actions, such as login attempts and application errors.
+- **Monitoring:** Integrated Prometheus metrics to track user actions, such as login attempts.
-- **Docker-Ready:** The server is containerized with Docker, with Docker Compose setup for easy deployment.

 ## Prerequisites